 13.1 Controlling law: The interpretation and performance of this Declaration shall be governed by the laws of the United States as to the obligations referred to in the AOC, and to the laws and regulations of the State of Illinois for all other purposes hereunder (without reference to choice of laws principles thereof).
-The right to enforce the conditions and restrictions in this
+The right to enforce the conditions and restrictions in this instrument are in addition to other rights and remedies that may be available, including, but not limited to, administrative and judicial remedies under CERCLA.

-- Liberal construction: Any general rule of construction to the contrary notwithstanding, this instrument shall be liberally construed to affect the purpose of this instrument and the policy and purpose of CERCLA and the land use restrictions and prospective use limitations of the State of Illinois.
-If any provision of this instrument is found to be ambiguous, an interpretation consistent with the purpose of this instrument that would render the provision valid shall be favored over any interpretation that would render it invalid. - Severability: If any provision of this instrument or the application of it to any 13.3 person or circumstance is found to be invalid, the remainder of the provisions of this instrument, or the application of such provisions to persons or circumstances other than those to which it is found to be invalid, as the case may be, shall not be affected thereby. - Entire Agreement: This instrument supersedes all prior discussions, 13.4 negotiations, understandings, or agreements relating to the matters addressed herein, all of which are merged herein; provided, however, that nothing herein shall be construed to impact or nullify the terms and conditions of the Indemnity Agreement between Grantor and Grantee as successor, dated March 4, 2002. - Successors: The covenants, terms, conditions, and restrictions of this 13.5 instrument shall be binding upon, and inure to the benefit of Grantor and Grantee and their agents, successors, and assigns and any subsequent owners, occupants or other persons acquiring an interest in the Property and their respective agents, successors and assigns.
-The rights, but not the obligations or authorities, of the U.S. EPA are freely assignable to any public entity, subject to the notice to the Grantor, its successors and assigns, as their interests appear in the public title records kept and maintained by the Cook County, Illinois, Recorder of Deeds. - Captions: The captions in this instrument have been inserted solely for convenience of reference and are not a part of this instrument and shall have no effect upon construction or interpretation.
+13.2 Liberal construction: Any general rule of construction to the contrary notwithstanding, this instrument shall be liberally construed to affect the purpose of this instrument and the policy and purpose of CERCLA and the land use restrictions and prospective use limitations of the State of Illinois.
+If any provision of this instrument is found to be ambiguous, an interpretation consistent with the purpose of this instrument that would render the provision valid shall be favored over any interpretation that would render it invalid.

+13.3 Severability: If any provision of this instrument or the application of it to any person or circumstance is found to be invalid, the remainder of the provisions of this instrument, or the application of such provisions to persons or circumstances other than those to which it is found to be invalid, as the case may be, shall not be affected thereby.

+13.4 Entire Agreement: This instrument supersedes all prior discussions, negotiations, understandings, or agreements relating to the matters addressed herein, all of which are merged herein; provided, however, that nothing herein shall be construed to impact or nullify the terms and conditions of the Indemnity Agreement between Grantor and Grantee as successor, dated March 4, 2002.

+13.5 Successors: The covenants, terms, conditions, and restrictions of this instrument shall be binding upon, and inure to the benefit of Grantor and Grantee and their agents, successors, and assigns and any subsequent owners, occupants or other persons acquiring an interest in the Property and their respective agents, successors and assigns.
+The rights, but not the obligations or authorities, of the U.S. EPA are freely assignable to any public entity, subject to the notice to the Grantor, its successors and assigns, as their interests appear in the public title records kept and maintained by the Cook County, Illinois, Recorder of Deeds.

+13.6 Captions: The captions in this instrument have been inserted solely for convenience of reference and are not a part of this instrument and shall have no effect upon construction or interpretation.